Mahshid04/mahshid-calculator/README.md

-# mahshid-calculator
+# Mahshid-calculator

-A basic and responsive calculator built using Python and CustomTkinter.
+A simple and responsive calculator built using Python and CustomTkinter.

 ![Calculator Preview](images/screenshot.png)